-- 2.1 agree to the proposed community schools' Admission Arrangements for the 2025/26 academic year (Appendix 1). - 2.2 approve the continued adoption of the proposed Pan London scheme for co-ordination of admissions to Reception and Junior schools Appendix 1a; and adoption of the proposed Pan London scheme for co-ordination of admissions to secondary schools (Appendix 1b). - 2.3 note that there are no changes proposed to the previously agreed admission arrangements for our community schools. - 2.4 approve the Childcare Sufficiency Assessment 2023 (Appendix 5) which measures the demand for, and supply of childcare across the borough.
-The assessment indicates that currently there is sufficient childcare available across the borough to meet demand.
-This is being reviewed to consider the childcare reforms which will introduce significant changes to early years education and childcare through the extension of the free childcare on offer.
-Implementation will be extended in phases, starting from April 2024. - 2.5 note that following informal consultation on the future options for Croydon's five Maintained Nursery Schools (MNS), the Executive Mayor in Cabinet has considered the outcomes of the consultation and recommendations and requested that officers explore and carry out more detailed modelling of other options suggested as part of the consultation process, to determine if any of these are feasible and that may make MNS financially viable.
+- 2.1 agree to the proposed community schools' Admission Arrangements for the 2025/26 academic year (Appendix 1). - 2.2 approve the continued adoption of the proposed Pan London scheme for co-ordination of admissions to Reception and Junior schools Appendix 1a; and adoption of the proposed Pan London scheme for co-ordination of admissions to secondary schools (Appendix 1b). - 2.3 Note that there are no changes proposed to the previously agreed admission arrangements for our community schools.